Defence and security

-Information and Cyber Security Centre: Supporting the private and public sector to align with the national cybersecurity policy framework through research and innovation in home-grown identity management, cyber and information security solutions and approaches to securely identify and protect people (cradle to grave) and systems (physical and digital) against vulnerabilities, threats and risks.
+Information and Cybersecurity Centre: Supporting the private and public sectors to align with the national cybersecurity policy framework through research and innovation in home-grown identity management, cyber and information security solutions and approaches to securely identify and protect people (cradle to grave) and systems (physical and digital) against vulnerabilities, threats and risks.

 Christa van der Merwecvanderm@csir.co.za